A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity

 Given we know the true latent dynamics $\cbr{\bm z'^{(t)}\in\Rd^K}_{t=1}^T$ in this synthetic dataset, we can align the estimated latent dynamics to the ground truth.
 In general, if we have $G$ groups, we can match the estimated latent groups $\bm z_1^{(t)}, \dots, \bm z_G^{(t)}$ to the true latent groups ${\bm z'}_1^{(t)}, \dots, {\bm z'}_G^{(t)}$, as illustrated in Fig.~\ref{fig:alignment} in Appendix.
 Specifically, we create an $\bm{\mathrm{R2}}\in(-\infty,1]^{G\times G}$ matrix where $\operatorname{R2}_{g_1,g_2}$ is the $R^2$ score of aligning the estimated latent $\bm z_{g_2}^{(t)}$ to the true latent $(\bm z')_{g_1}^{(t)}$ via an affine transformation, by solving a least squares problem.
 Then, the best match is obtained by finding a mutually exclusive assignment from true groups $g'$ to estimated groups $g$ that maximizes the total $R^2$ score.
 This is essentially a linear sum assignment problem in graph theory \citep{crouse2016implementing}.
 After the assignment, we report the average $R^2$ over the finally matched pairs.

-\paragraph{Results.} Although different methods reconstruct similar observation sequences (all methods are approximately 0.85 reconstruction $R^2$ through their learned recurrent weights), their uncovered latent dynamics differ from each other in terms of disentanglement structure.
-The latent $R^2$ in Fig.~\ref{fig:synthetic_rnn.pdf}(a) shows that DisRNN recovers the latent dynamics with the highest accuracy, while standard lrRNN and LINT perform noticeably worse.
-Among all methods, only DisRNN faithfully recovers the partially disentangled structure present in the ground truth.
-Fig.~\ref{fig:synthetic_rnn.pdf}(b) visualize the estimated latent dynamics, confirming that DisRNN's latent trajectories are better aligned with the ground truth than others.
-To further explore the estimated latent from methods without group-wise independence assumption, we perform another post-hoc analysis in Fig.~\ref{fig:synthetic_rnn_permutations} in Appendix~\ref{appendix:synthetic}, demonstrating that partitioning latent components from methods without the assumption of group-wise structure has explosively high complexity, which is a theoretical limitation for the baseline methods.
+\paragraph{Results.} Although different methods reconstruct similar observation sequences (all methods are approximately 0.85 reconstruction $R^2$ through their learned recurrent weights), their uncovered latent dynamics differ from each other in terms of factorized structure.
+The latent $R^2$ in Fig.~\ref{fig:synthetic_rnn.pdf}(a) shows that FacRNN recovers the latent dynamics with the highest accuracy, while standard lrRNN and LINT perform noticeably worse.
+Among all methods, only FacRNN faithfully recovers the group-wise independent structure present in the ground truth.
+Fig.~\ref{fig:synthetic_rnn.pdf}(b) visualizes the estimated latent dynamics, confirming that FacRNN's latent trajectories are better aligned with the ground truth than others.
+To further explore the estimated latent from methods without group-wise independence assumption, we perform another post-hoc analysis in Fig.~\ref{fig:synthetic_rnn_permutations} in Appendix~\ref{appendix:synthetic}, demonstrating that partitioning latent components from methods without the assumption of group-wise structure has combinatorially high complexity, which is a practical limitation for the baseline methods.

 In terms of parameter estimation, although all methods yield similar estimates of the overall recurrent connectivity $\bm W=\bm A\bm B$ (with connectivity correlations around 0.85), they find different $\bm A$ and $\bm B$.
-Particularly, the sub-connectivities discovered by DisRNN match the ground truth the best (Fig.~\ref{fig:synthetic_rnn.pdf}(a) and (c).
+Particularly, the sub-connectivities discovered by FacRNN match the ground truth the best (Fig.~\ref{fig:synthetic_rnn.pdf}(a) and (c).